NeginaSirat/infra-terraform-ansible/README.md

 This repository contains example Terraform and Ansible configuration to provision an AWS VPC + EC2 instance(s), and to deploy Jenkins, Nexus, and SonarQube using Ansible (Docker containers).
 It also contains an optional Jenkins -> EKS pipeline example.

-> **Important:** This is a template.
-You must provide AWS credentials and adjust variables before running.
-I did not deploy resources here — follow the step-by-step guide below to run in your own AWS account.

 ---
 ## Repo layout
 ```